apamildner/apamildner.github.io/content/posts/terraform-provider-aliasing.md

 summary = 'This blogg post explains how to use provider aliases and explains some common gotchas'
 +++

 This is the blogpost I needed to read when I had some problems with configuring my terraform providers and when I really needed to understand how it works.
-I didn't think the terraform [docs](https://developer.hashicorp.com/terraform/language/providers/configuration) on the topic were concise or provided enough examples so I had a hard time figuring things out.
+I didn't think the terraform [docs](https://developer.hashicorp.com/terraform/language/providers/configuration) on the topic were detailed enough or provided enough examples so I had a hard time figuring things out.
 As expected it was quite easy once you know how it works, and here is the resulting blogpost for your convenience.

 # Let's start the show with some gotchas
 When using providers that's not part of `hashicorp/*` providers, a block like this is needed